 Parks Canada tells visitors to “stay home” amid public safety and health concerns

-Visitor services are temporarily suspended in Waterton due to COVID-19.
+Several services are temporarily suspended in Waterton and all other national parks due to COVID-19.
 Photo credit to John Stoesser, Parks Canada (Waterton)

 Parks Canada is calling on visitors to stay home as it implements additional measures to encourage social distancing.

 Despite the suspension of visitor services and the closure of facilities late last week, officials say several parks are still experiencing high visitation levels.

 That’s causing public safety and health concerns as well as an increased risk of transmission of COVID-19.

 As a result, the agency says it’s suspending all visitor vehicle access to national parks, national historic sites, and national marine conservation areas as of midnight Tuesday March 24.